yixuanh/PXStools/README.md

 ``manhattan_xwas`` : plots the p values from the XWAS results on a -log scale.
 Be careful fof any associations that have a p value of close to zero as that will approach infinity in the -log scale.

 ``PXS`` : conducts the LASSO-based selection procedure on a set of given exposures to build a poly-exposure risk score for a single phenotype.
 It is recommended that the inputed exposures for ``PXS`` are the signficant associations from the XWAS to minimize sample loss.

+``PXSgl`` : conducts group LASSO-based procedure on a set of given exposures to build a poly-exposure risk score for a single phenotype.
+It is recommended that the inputed exposures for ``PXSgl`` are the signficant associations from the XWAS to minimize sample loss.

 ## Options
 In both the ``xwas`` and ``PXS`` functions, the user can input any set of exposures of interest.
 It is also possible to run different types of regression analysis including ``lm`` for linear models, ``logistic`` for binary phenotypes, and ``cox`` for cox regression.
 The user can choose a set of covariates to adjust for at each stage of the analysis as well as which exposure factors to remove from the analysis.